Expert Advice On Improving Your Home

 • Heat pump: Heat pumps work by circulating warm and cool air between your home and the outdoors.
 These systems don't create heat or air conditioning themselves, and are more effective in more moderate climates.
 They may not be as effective during Fayetteville's hot summers.

 • Packaged heating and air: Packaged HVAC systems are often a good option for smaller houses.
-These systems consist of a single combined heating and cooling unit that's normally located in a basement or attic.
+They consist of a single combined heating and cooling unit, usually located in a basement or attic.
 This unit tends to be compact, efficient, and easy to maintain.

 HVAC Unit TypeCost